codysork/wal-steam/README.md

 # `wal_steam`

 A little program that themes the colors for Metro for steam from `wal`or `wpg`.
 Now with HiDPI support!
+This is a fork of the original script, which is no longer actively being maintained.

 ![1](https://ptpb.pw/l9Rw.png)